The Verisian Tracer - Getting Started Tutorial

 Tracer Overview

 The Tracer is composed of three panels that you can resize according to your needs.
-The panel on the left shows the library and file (Overview Graph tab), and datasets graphs (Dataset Graph tab).
-After selecting a node in the graph, the top right panel will display the code of the file, or the code that generated the selected dataset (note the bar highlighting the exact step when applicable).
-The panel on the bottom right will list any log messages that are associated with the creation of a selected file or dataset.
+The panel on the top right shows the library and file (Overview Graph tab), and datasets/variable graphs (Graph tab).
+After selecting a node in the graph, the left panel will display the code of the file, or the code that generated the selected dataset (note the area highlighting the exact step when applicable).
+The panel on the bottom right will list additional informationthat are associated with the creation of a selected file, dataset or variable.

 The Overview Graph